KevenGe/MSD-Datasets/README.md

 The paper has been accepted, and this dataset will be released once it has been finalized.

+## News

+- The version **v0.1.0** has been released.
+There might be many imperfections in the project, but I will keep improving it.

 ## TODO

 - [x] Add Introduction